 · A SUPA technical Astronomy course (these generally constitute 16-20 hours)

 · A technical SUPA course in another field or a second Astronomy course

 · Non-SUPA courses as appropriate (eg for students changing specialities).

 · Summer Schools in Astronomy and Space Physics

-Astronomy students should note that certain Astronomy courses are only run biennially.
-Each student must consult their PhD supervisor to construct a suitable programme before registering, and students are encouraged not to over-register.
-The 40 hour course requirement is taken over the first and second years, although students from all years can take extra subjects for interest.
+Students should note that certain Astronomy courses are only run biennially.
+Each student must consult their PhD supervisor to contract a suitable programme before registering, and students are encouraged not to over-register.
+The 40-hour course requirement is taken over the first and second years, although students from all years can take extra subjects for interest.